 For the evaluation, please bring:

-1. Your child’s current glasses
+- Your child’s current glasses

-2. Records from any previous eye doctors (unless all exams were done here)
+- Records from any previous eye doctors (unless all exams were done here)

-3. A detailed family history including glasses or contact lens prescriptions for parents and siblings
+- Detailed family history including glasses or contact lens prescriptions for parents and siblings

-4. Sunglasses.
+- Sunglasses.
 We will be using a dilating drop that will make the eyes sensitive to light for approximately 24 hours.
 Vision may also be blurry up close while dilated during this time period.

 One big advantage is that Ortho-K has been shown to slow myopia progression in children and teenagers.
 Between the ages of 8 and 15, myopia can increase rapidly.
-This increase in nearsightedness increases the risk of sight-threatening conditions such as retinal detachments, cataracts and glaucoma.
-Studies show that using Ortho-K can dramatically slow down progression of myopia and even arrest it in certain patients.
+This increase in nearsightedness increases the risk of sight-threatening conditions such as retinal detachments, cataracts, and glaucoma.
+Studies show that using Ortho-K can dramatically slow down the progression of myopia and even arrest it in certain patients.

 When first starting Ortho-K, vision will dramatically improve after one night of wear.
-It can take up to a couple weeks of wearing the lenses to get to the full correction.
+It can take up to a couple of weeks of wearing the lenses to get to the full correction.
 We will see you for follow-up visits during this process.
-Once stable, most people need to wear the contact lenses nightly to retain the benefits.
+Once stable, most people need to wear contact lenses nightly to retain the benefits.
 The doctor can determine if you are a good candidate for Ortho-K with a thorough eye exam.